The Witcher IV: Development

+Narrative

 The developers aim to maintain established canon, ensuring player choices in The Witcher 3: Wild Hunt (2015) do not create contradictions.
 Recognizing potential player unfamiliarity with previous titles, CDPR intends The Witcher IV to serve as both an accessible entry point and a continuation for veteran players.
-The studio has long considered a game featuring Ciri as the main protagonist, describing her as a "very organic, logical choice".
-As an adoptive daughter of the original trilogy's protagonist Geralt of Rivia, she previously appeared as a supporting and occasionally playable character in Wild Hunt.
+The studio had long considered a game featuring Ciri as the main protagonist, describing her as a "very organic, logical choice".
+As the adoptive daughter of the original trilogy's protagonist Geralt of Rivia, she previously appeared as a supporting and occasionally playable character in Wild Hunt.
+Narrative lead Philipp Weber initially wanted Geralt to remain the protagonist in The Witcher IV but the character would "always have an important role" in Ciri's narrative.
 CDPR's franchise and lore designer, Cian Maher, stated that "The Witcher as a title refers to both Geralt and Ciri and always has", arguing that Ciri was "more important" to the plot than Geralt.
 Unlike Geralt, a seasoned monster hunter throughout the series, Ciri in The Witcher IV is depicted as an aspiring hunter who is "about to form her own codex on her own terms".
-Ciara Berkeley was cast as Ciri, replacing Jo Wyatt, who voiced the character in Wild Hunt.
+Ciri is a central protagonist in some of Andrzej Sapkowski's original Witcher novels such as The Tower of the Swallow and The Lady of the Lake.

+Sebastian Kalemba said that CD Projekt Red wanted to "explore what it means to truly become a witcher" with Ciri in The Witcher IV and described Ciri as "the very first witcher by choice".
+The Witcher IV introduces the new Witcher School of the Lynx with Ciri wearing a Lynx Medallion.
+The School of the Lynx did not appear in The Witcher novels but was detailed in fan fiction.
+Ciri previously wore a Medallion representing the School of the Cat in The Witcher 3 and had trained with Geralt under the School of the Wolf at Kaer Morhen in her youth but she did not undertake the Trial of the Grasses to officially become a Witcher.

+Casting

+Doug Cockle will reprise his role as Geralt of Rivia in The Witcher IV.

+In December 2024, it was announced that Irish actress Ciara Berkeley had been cast as Ciri, taking over the role from Jo Wyatt, who voiced the character in Wild Hunt.
+Looking ahead, CD Projekt Red knew they would be creating future trilogy focused on Ciri so needed a younger actress to portray Ciri who had "a certain agility when recording the character in motion capture" according to Sebastian Kalemba.
+Casting the new Ciri took over a year, looking at hundreds of actresses.
 Doug Cockle will reprise his role as Geralt.

-Game director Sebastian Kalemba stated that the developers intend to expand player agency by offering more narrative choices.
-Drawing on their experience with Cyberpunk 2077, the studio also seeks to enhance gameplay flexibility, including character builds and encounters, and create greater coherence across main story missions, side quests, and open world activities.
-The game is being developed using Unreal Engine 5, which CDPR adopted after transitioning away from their proprietary REDengine—the technology previously used for The Witcher 2: Assassins of Kings (2011) and Wild Hunt.